jarle/remix-adonisjs-docs/docs/about.md

 ```

 ## Why does it exist?
-Remix is incredibly powerful for building React applications, but is not opinionated about how to build the backend for your application.
+React Router is incredibly powerful for building React applications, but is not opinionated about how to build the backend for your application.
 This means you have to pull in several external dependencies that may or may not work well togheter.

 AdonisJS is an opinionated framework similar to Laravel and Ruby on Rails that has been around since 2016.